DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: I studied closures and IIFE in JavaScript, and I actually understood what they do and when it's better to use them, many thanks to the Udacity course and Douglas Crockford's lecture!
 Then I resumed my journey through FreeCodeCamp challenges.

 **Thoughts:** I'm feeling more confident when it comes too understand things at a conceptual level.
 More practice is due though.

+### Day 59, 60: 2018 April 09, April 10 Monday, Tuesday

+**Today's Progress**: In the past two days I studied new JS methods: `.call()`, `.apply()`, `.bind()`.
+I worked my way to comprehension through some practical examples and exercises.
+Then I build the layout of two different websites using CSS Grid and Flexbox only (no frameworks).

+**Thoughts:** I'm curious and excited about how to implement these new concepts into real apps!